afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 [Render this graph at mermaid.live](https://mermaid.live/view#pako:eNpVjssOgjAQRX-lmRUk9AdYuNKEJi5Al9ZFpYM06QObqcYQ_l1AXbCbnHvuzYzQBo1QQmfDq-1VJHY8Sc-YqLNM-CERG4K1TCt0wef5EjUXswb4RE_skTDhda1U_0qfbpuGqBnnP5_zHWvWmS0TFRTgMDpl9PzPuCgSqEeHEsr51NipZEmC9NOsqkTh_PYtlBQTFpAGrQj3Rt2jclt40IZC_LLpAwzyT0k)

 Event capture is detached from event processing at the **input hub daemon**, which runs most of the code.
 Note that such a daemon is implemented inside `inputs.cpp`, not `inputHub.cpp`.

+Raw inputs are transformed into a HID input report in a sequence of "filters" or steps:

+1. Detected and execute user commands, if any.
+If a command is detected and executed, this sequence is interrupted.
+2. Depending on user settings, transform analog axis input into buttons input or vice-versa.
+3. Execute clutch bite point calibration when requested.
+4. Determine if ALT mode is engaged.
+5. Compute F1-style clutch position.
+6. Transform DPAD inputs into navigational input, depending on user settings.
+7. Map raw button inputs into user-defined inputs, if any, or use default mapping.

 #### A note on rotary encoders